 I could try and tell the story, but I asked MIchael if he could possibly get Matumo to record her story as a video.

 And so one good share deserves another, so I’ve added Matumo’s story to the collection

 Excuse the repetition, but I stil find these stories to be ama—–

 Matumo makes a wonderful statement as a comment to the blog post that first told me this story

 I would like to encourage other occupational therapists and scientists, particularly those in sub-Saharan Africa to be more open to the idea of sharing information freely.
 This will enable other therapists in countries like Lesotho (my home country) to access current information that they could use to improve practice and continue their professional development.

-The post "From Cape Town OER to Spanish Journal Article: Newest Amazing Story" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2010/12/cape-town-oer/) on December 3, 2010.
+The post "From Cape Town OER to Spanish Journal Article: Newest Amazing Story" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2010/12/cape-town-oer/) on December 3, 2010.